Liu Kang (artist): Career

-He contributed to the arts in Singapore in other aspects, such as by serving as chairman of the Society of Chinese Artists from 1946 to 1958, president of the Singapore Art Society from 1968 to 1979, chairman of the National Day Art Exhibition Selection Committee, and chairman of the Visual Arts Advisory Committee.
 In 1952, Liu went on a trip to Bali with his fellow artist friends – Chen Chong Swee, Chen Wen Hsi, and Cheong Soo Pieng – in search of artistic influences based on the Balinese culture; this trip was inspired by the 1933 exhibition of Belgian painter Adrien-Jean Le Mayeur in Singapore.
 They travelled around Indonesia before staying at Bali for a month, where they met with Le Mayeur and his wife Ni Pollok.
-This trip saw the artists producing what is now known as the Nanyang Style, with Liu also creating some of his most well-known works such as Artist and Model and Batik Workers (both 1954).
+This trip saw the artists producing what is now known as the Nanyang Style, with Liu also creating some of his most well-known works.
 A subsequent 1953 exhibition in Singapore was held to showcase the over 100 works made by the four artists in Bali.

-In 1970, Liu was awarded the Bintang Bakti Masyarakat (Public Service Star) by the Singapore Government.
-He was honoured by the same agency in 1996 with the Pingat Jasa Gemilang (Meritorious Service Medal).
-In May 2003, the 92-year-old artist gave the majority of his paintings and sketches, amounting to over 1,000 pieces, to the Singapore Art Museum.
-He also unveiled a painting of three Balinese women, each carrying a basket, titled Offerings.
-Liu died on 1 June 2004, due to natural causes.

-To commemorate the 100th year of Liu's birth, the National Gallery Singapore, together with the Global Chinese Arts & Culture Society and Lianhe Zaobao, held a forum titled "Liu Kang: Tropical Vanguard" on 2 April 2011.
-The forum brought together a panel of established artists and scholars to discuss Liu's significant influence and contributions to Singapore's art history.
-In 2025, his works were featured in an art exhibition at the National Gallery Singapore that commemorated Asian artists of the School of Paris.
+Later in 1957, he held his first solo exhibition.
+From 1968 to 1979, Liu served as the president of the Singapore Art Society; he had helped found the society in 1949.

+In 1970, Liu was awarded the Bintang Bakti Masyarakat (Public Service Star) by the Singaporean government for his contributions to the arts.
+Liu underwent an artistic trip to India in 1971 with the Ten Men Art Group, and went on two tours to China in 1974 and 1979.
+In 1981, the National Museum of Singapore held a retrospective exhibition of over 220 of Liu's works, as part of the Ministry of Culture's Singapore's Pioneering Artists series.
+More than 500 people attended the exhibition at its opening, including Minister of State for Culture Fong Sip Chee.
+In 1983, a travelling exhibition of his works was held, that went to Taipei, Kaohsiung, Taichung, and Tainan.
+In 1989, fifty of his works in oil and pastel were displayed at the National Museum in an exhibition titled Paintings by Liu Kang.
+In 1992, his eyesight in his left eye worsened significantly, but a 1993 cornea transplant helped him regain its functionality.
+Nevertheless, his health problems slowed down the speed of his work, stating in The Sunday Times that "A painting which needed only two to three days to do in the past now takes me about two to three weeks".